gatsbyjs/gatsby/docs/docs/environment-variables.md

 }
 ```

-This will then load the values from the relevant environment's `.env.*` file and use them in the graphql database and the analytics plugin respectively.
+This will then load the values from the relevant environment's `.env.*` file and make them available via GraphQL queries and the analytics plugin respectively.

 Note that `ACTIVE_ENV` could be called anything - it's not used or known about by anything else in Gatsby (as opposed to `NODE_ENV` which is, as previously discussed.